ZinkLu/TGRobot/README.md

 ### TODO

--[x] make serverId to serverIds so we can control multiple servers.
+- [x] make serverId to serverIds so we can control multiple servers.

--[] if serverIds is empty then robot can get all servers automatically for you to select.
+- [ ] if serverIds is empty then robot can get all servers automatically for you to select.

 ## Hitokoto / yiyan Handler